Deceptrax123/Self-Supervised-Pseudolabelling-using-CSPDarknet-53/README.md

 ## Methodology
-- The Model was trained using pixel wise mean square error loss with additional penalty added to pixels within a bounding box.
+- The Model was trained using pixel wise mean square error loss with additional penalty added to pixels that belong to a bounding box.
 - Dataset prepared by blurring wheat heads(X) to reconstruct the image with wheat heads(Y)
 - Global Wheat Dataset,2021 was used to pretrain the model